Pakz001/html5examples/Tools/BrushFactory/Readme.md

 Ideas:<br>
 Blob brushes - Use shapes other than round and square - generate a random* single blob of x,y size.
 The edges are read as a array for the brush logic to use.<br>
 pixel art tree/bush brush.
 Draw from the center out. reference: down black edges and darker inside.
 Up lighter edges and slightly darker smudge(leaf). angle ui / color range ui. / detailing level ui.<br>
+a brush where edges up and down are shaded. left and right are lighter and darker. (find reference<br>